 - Impact on student learning with respect to involvement in professional research and creative activities.

 Faculty must be under contract at Kennesaw and students must be enrolled at Kennesaw State during the time period of the funding award.

 Students must be enrolled at KSU during the time period of the travel; the travel must be completed prior to July 1, 2015; the travel must involve a presentation rather than travel for educational purposes only.

 Individual students may receive only one grant per academic year, although students could apply again the following round if not funded the first time.

 Selection and Application Process

-These applications must be submitted from the faculty mentor’s account.
-The faculty mentor will need to log in using his or her netid and password
+Applications must be submitted in the form below and must be submitted by the faculty mentor's account.
+The faculty mentor will need to log in using his or her netid and password.